 You can find more information about responding to COVID-19 on the official Centers for Disease Control and Prevention (CDC) website.

 If you’ve recently recovered from COVID-19 and notice that you have erectile dysfunction, your first step should be to talk to your healthcare provider.

 Erectile dysfunction often improves with changes to your lifestyle.
 As your health improves, you may notice that you’re more able to get and maintain an erection.

 If you don’t notice any improvement after recovering from COVID-19, using ED medication may help you to maintain an erection and improve your sexual performance.

 Currently, several FDA-approved medications are available to treat erectile dysfunction.
-These include sildenafil (the active ingredient in Viagra®), tadalafil (Cialis®), vardenafil (Levitra®) and avanafil (Stendra®).
+These include sildenafil (the active ingredient in Viagra®, AKA generic Viagra), tadalafil (Cialis®), vardenafil (Levitra®) and avanafil (Stendra®).